 Your Toolkit includes:

-- The Story – the context about why each tool is critical.|
+|The Story||the context about why each tool is critical.|

-- The Application – the guide on how best to use the tool.|
+|The Application||the guide on how best to use the tool.|

-- The Exercise – the practice on using and applying the tool.|
+|The Exercise||the practice on using and applying the tool.|

 Now the focus shifts to your own business experience, either the company in which you currently work, or past business experience.
 Armed with your Applied Innovation Toolkit it is up to you to innovate.

-The P.Log™ designation belongs to the Logistics Institute as a trademarked asset.
-P.Log™ professionals are members of the Logistics Institute.
-Earning the P.Log™ designation entails successful completion of a certification program designed to meet the certification requirements set by the Professional Review Board of the Logistics Institute.
+By successfully completing this program, you will earn the P.Log Designation.
+Earning the P.Log designation entails the successful completion of a certification program designed to meet the certification requirements set by the Professional Review Board of the Logistics Institute.
 All program content is developed and owned by The Logistics Institute, wholly or in partnership with industry experts.

 The annual professional year runs from November 1 – October 31.

 |Annual Professional Fee||$495.00|